 Vermont Law School has a Safety Committee comprised of staff, faculty, and student representatives.
-The Committee's primary mission is to assist the Administration to develop programs, policies, and procedures to address safety and security concerns.
-The Committee posts emergency evacuation plans and ensures first-aid boxes are placed in every building on campus.
-All members of the VLS community are encouraged to share your safety or security concerns or requests with any member of the Safety Committee.
-Students interested in joining the Committee should contact Shirley Jefferson, Associate Dean for Student Affairs and Diversity.
+The committee's primary mission is to assist the administration in developing programs, policies, and procedures that address safety and security concerns.
+The committee is responsible for emergency evacuation plans, campus first-aid kits, scheduling fire drills, and arranging various trainings.
+All members of the VLS community are encouraged to share safety or security concerns or requests with any member of the Safety Committee.
+Students interested in joining the committee should contact Shirley Jefferson, Associate Dean for Student Affairs and Diversity.

-Campus Safety Tips
+Campus Safety Information

-Please refer to https://portal.vermontlaw.edu/VLS/Pages/Campus-Safety.aspx for Campus Safety Tips and further information
+For further campus safety information please go to: https://portal.vermontlaw.edu/VLS/Pages/Campus-Safety.aspx.